kumuluz/kumuluzee-testing/kumuluzee-arquillian-container/README.md

   MicroProfile Config 1.0).
   - `MicroProfile-1.2` - The contents of MicroProfile 1.2 is included (Everything in MicroProfile 1.0 +
   MicroProfile Config 1.1, Fault Tolerance 1.0, JWT Propagation 1.0, Health Metrics 1.0 and Health Check 1.0).
+  - `fromPom` - The dependencies are resolved from the project's `pom.xml` file.
+All libraries from the runtime and test scopes are resolved across the whole POM hierarchy.
 - `javaPath` - Path to the java binary.
 If empty string, the adapter will try to find java binary automatically.
   Default value: `""`.
 - `javaArguments` - Additional arguments, passed to the java binary.
 Default value: `""`.